fransay/geometry/README.md

 > millennia ago measuring the Earth, or at least the fertile expanse of it that was annually flooded by the Nile.
 ## Objects In Geometry
-**Points** : points are fundamental for building geometry.
+**Points** : Points are fundamental for building geometry.
 Every geometric shape is defined as a set of points ; this is not the case in synthetic geometry, where a line is another fundamental object that is not viewed as the set of the points through which it passes!
 , points are primal in geometric objects.